Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Task and Methodology

 \subsubsection{Format Reward}

-To ensure reliable parsing and evaluation, the model’s output must follow a well-defined structure.
-We define a binary format reward that checks whether the response conforms to this structure.
-The output must be wrapped in reasoning tags \texttt{<think>...</think>} and \texttt{<answer>...</answer>}.
-The format reward is defined as:
+To ensure reliable parsing, the model’s output must follow a well-defined structure.
+Specifically, the output must be wrapped in the reasoning tags \texttt{<think>\dots</think>} and the answer tags \texttt{<answer>\dots</answer>}.
+Accordingly, we define a binary format reward as: